Ulaan Baatar, Mongolia

 Breakfast of Champions.
 Cranking out some emails on my trusty iPad.
 My first can of Budweiser Beer since I left home 8 months ago.
 Some Ramen noodles.
 And some rice and vegetables from the cafeteria.
 This is what Lance Armstrong eats when he is preparing for a big bike race.

 Beijing Woman and Me at Chinese Temple.
 Some random cute woman came up to me while I was wandering around the Yonghe Gong (Lama Temple) in Beijing.
 She wanted to take a picture with me.
 Then she disappeared.
-Story of my life.
+The story of my life.
 (A tear.)

 A close-up of a prayer wheel in the Lama Temple.
 When I spin a prayer wheel I usually send energy and love to my family and 8 sweet nieces and nephews.
 I miss them sooooo much!